Shenlong616/Shenlong616.github.io/_dev/content/posts/github/code-this-not-that-javascript-by-codediodeio.md

 title: "Code this, not that - JavaScript by codediodeio"
 date: 2018-10-11
 description: "JavaScript Pro Tips - Code This, Not That"
-tags: ["javascript", "javascript tips", "javascript tricks"]
+tags: ["javascript", "javascript tips", "javascript tricks", "ES6"]
 categories: ["JavaScript"]
 author: "codediodeio"
 weight: 1